fzaninotto/Doctrine2ActiveRecord/README.md

 Doctrine2 ActiveRecord with Twig
 ================================

 This is an experiment for building ActiveRecord functionality on top of Doctrine2 using the Twig templating engine.
+Whether it is called Propel2 or not is irrelevant.

 Requirements
 ------------